-Special Prizes See Special Prizes for McOueen A to G below.
+Special Prizes See Special Prizes for McQueen A to G below.

 As for McQueen A (Precision) except that no ammunition will be provided.
+Rifles may be single loaded, magazine fed, or any combination.
+Magazine changes are permitted.

 McQueen G (Civilian Service Rifle)